openfaas/openfaas.github.io/_posts/2024-08-13-building-functions-via-api-golang.md

 ---
 title: How to Build Functions with the Go SDK for OpenFaaS
-description: Learn how to build functions from source with the Function builder API and Go SDK for OpenFaaS
+description: Learn how to build functions from source with the Function Builder API and Go SDK for OpenFaaS
 date: 2024-08-13
 categories:
 - kubernetes